-Two more lines were illegible, but an attribution at the bottom stood out plainly: Arrian, a Greek historian who lived and wrote around AD 150.
+Two more lines were illegible, but an attribution at the bottom stood out plainly: Arrian, a known Greek historian who lived and wrote around AD 150.
 It was clear, then, that this inscription had to have been added well after the Sphinx was made, given that Pliny had already described its existence and great antiquity some 125 years before the inscription was carved.
 Whoever the “heavenly monarch” mentioned here might be — presumably the Roman emperor? — it couldn’t be the man who had had the Sphinx built in his image.

 Continuing to work backward from the Sphinx’s front paws, Caviglia came upon a flight of thirty steps leading upward, enclosed within retaining walls made of brick and plaster.
 The walls, like the stairs, were of obviously later construction than the Sphinx itself, sporting more jumbled inscriptions in Greek.
 They appeared to branch off to form an enclosure around the whole of the Sphinx.

 At the top of the stairs was an elevated dais, which must have been intended to allow important visitors who came to view ceremonies conducted at the temple below to see and be seen.
 The pillars that would once have framed such personages, however, had collapsed into rubble.
 A Greek inscription on the front of the dais was too worn to read.